casact/chainladder-python/docs/modules/triangle.rst

 Structure
 ---------

-The :class:`Triangle` is the core data structure of the chainladder package.
+The :class:`Triangle` is the data structure of the chainladder package.
+Just as Scikit-learn likes to only consume numpy arrays, Chainladder only likes Triangles.
-Just as scikit-learn requires all datasets to be numpy arrays, the chainladder package requires all data to be instances of the Triangle class.
-The Triangle is a four-dimensional tabular data structure with labeled axes (index, columns, origin, development).
 Triangle is the primary data structure in chainladder.
-The notation to manipulate the triangle object borrows heavily from pandas and the experience should feel familiar to a practitioner versed in using pandas.

-The core data structure at the heart of the Triangle class is a 4D numpy array with dimensions defined as:

-Dimension 0 (``index`` dimension):
+It is a 4D data structure with labeled axes.
+These axes are its index, columns, origin, development.

+``index`` (axis 0):
-    represents index dimensions or the lowest grain(s) at which you want to manage the triangle, e.g State, Company, etc. The grain supports multiple key dimensions that will behave like a pandas.multiIndex
+    The index  is the lowest grain at which you want to manage the triangle.

-Dimension 1 (``columns`` dimension):
-    represents columns dimensions or numeric data to be represented in each triangle, e.g. Paid, Incurred, etc.

-Dimension 2 (``origin`` dimension):
+    These can be things like state or company.
+Like a pandas.multiIndex, you can throw more than one column into the index.

+``columns`` (axis 1):
+    Columns are where you would want to store the different numeric values of your data.
+Paid, Incurred, Counts are all reasonable choices for the columns of your triangle.

+``origin`` (axis 2):
-    represents the origin dimension which will be stored as a date e.g. Accident Month, Report Year, Policy Quarter, etc.
+    The origin is the period of time from which your columns originate.
+It can be an Accident Month, Report Year, Policy Quarter or any other period-like vector.

-Dimension 3 (``development`` dimension):
+``development`` (axis 3):
-    represents the development dimension
+    Development represents the development age or date of your triangle.
-    e.g. Valuation Month, Valuation Year, Valuation Quarter, etc.
+    Valuation Month, Valuation Year, Valuation Quarter in a are good choices.

+Despite this structure, you interact with it in the style of pandas.
+You would use ``index`` and ``columns`` in the same way you would for a pandas Dataframe.
-``index`` and ``columns`` are accessed like a pandas Dataframe.
-You can think of the 4d structure as a pandas Dataframe where each cell (row, col) is its own triangle.  see :ref:`Slicing<slicing>`
+You can think of the 4D structure as a pandas Dataframe where each cell (row, column) is its own triangle.  see :ref:`Slicing<slicing>`

 You can access the ``values`` property of a triangle to get its numpy representation, however the Triangle class provides many helper methods to